tappa-org/tappa-org.github.io/index.md

 ## Contact

-TAPPA is open to all PhDs and Postdocs in the Tübingen AI environment.
-So feel invited to come by!
 If you are interested in joining or have any further questions, please reach out to us:

 Laura Iacovissi (laura.iacovissi@uni-tuebingen.de)